Magic Knight Rayearth: Plot

-Magic Knight Rayearth begins with the protagonists' field trip to the Tokyo Tower (pictured).

 Magic Knight Rayearth focuses on three eighth-grade girls: the tomboyish, headstrong but short Hikaru Shidou (獅堂 光, Shidō Hikaru); the quick-tempered and no-nonsense only child Umi Ryuuzaki (龍咲 海, Ryūzaki Umi); and the intelligent and ladylike Fuu Hououji (鳳凰寺 風, Hōōji Fū).
 While on a field trip to the Tokyo Tower with their respective schools, the girls find themselves drawn into another world, Cephiro.
 There they learn that Cephiro is influenced by one's will and that the Pillar maintains Cephiro through prayer.
 The girls are then tasked with rescuing the current Pillar, Princess Emeraude, from her abductor, the high priest and antagonist Zagato, after which they will be returned to Tokyo.

 Guided by the creature Mokona on their quest, the girls discover their respective element-based magic and awaken the three Rune-Gods (魔神, Mashin), creatures who can take the form of giant robots that the girls must pilot.
 As the girls progress on their journey, they overcome their differences, learning how to work together and accept each other as friends.
 After the girls find Zagato, they fight and are able to destroy him.
 After this, they finally reach where Emeraude is imprisoned, but the three learn that she had fallen in love with Zagato, which had hindered her ability to pray solely for Cephiro's well-being.
 Feeling responsible for her actions, she had imprisoned herself, and eventually summoned the Magic Knights to kill her, as no one from Cephiro could harm the Pillar.
 Her dark side then takes over, seeking to destroy the Magic Knights for killing her love.
 After a short defensive fight against Princess Emeraude, the Magic Knights have no choice but to kill her.
 They then find themselves transported back to Tokyo.

 The second part of the series deals with the complications caused by Princess Emeraude's death.
 Set a year later, it opens with the three protagonists struggling with their guilt and despair over their role in her death.
 Meeting again at Tokyo Tower, they find themselves transported mysteriously to Cephiro again, and discover that only a single piece of Cephiro remains, which holds a castle where the survivors gather to take refuge.
 With the Pillar gone, Cephiro is, for the most part, defenseless, and the girls are saddened to learn that a new Pillar must be chosen by the Pillar system before the whole planet is destroyed.
 Not only that, three warring planets have begun their attempts to conquer the Pillar-less Cephiro: Autozam, a technologically advanced world which intends to use the Pillar system to remove the pollution in its air; Fahren, whose childish ruler Lady Aska plans to use it to turn Cephiro into a world of her whims; and Chizeta, an overpopulated world whose sibling rulers Tatra and Tarta plan to use it to make Cephiro into a colony.